antaldaniel/reprex/content/project/crea-innovlab-2023/index.md

 summary: "We bring data-, sustainability-, rights management innovation, and novel distribution models nearer to the grassroots level of creation."

 # Tags: can be used for filtering projects.
-tags: ["Innovation", "Eviota", "Survey harmonization", "music", "film"]
+tags: ["Data Observatory Labs", "Innovation", "Eviota", "Survey harmonization", "music", "film"]

 # Optional external URL for project (replaces project detail page).
 external_link: ""